How to Create a Payment Form — Add Stripe to Any Registration, Booking, or Order Form

 When you add a product field, a Stripe checkout automatically activates at form submission.
 The customer pays before the submission goes through.
 You get a FormHug submission with the full form data plus a Payment Status: Paid field, and your Stripe dashboard gets the payment record with automatic receipt email to the customer.

 FormHug payment forms are PCI DSS Level 1 compliant — the highest security certification for payment processing.
 Card data never touches FormHug’s servers; Stripe handles capture and processing.
-On the Pro plan, FormHug charges zero platform fees — you pay only Stripe’s standard processing rate.
+On paid plans, FormHug charges zero platform fees, so you pay Stripe’s processing fee directly.
+In the US, Stripe’s standard online card rate is commonly listed as 2.9% + 30¢ per successful charge; check Stripe’s current pricing for your country and payment method.

 Payment Form Field Types